Gwen Lister: Independent journalism

 She and fellow journalist Hannes Smith began the independent weekly Windhoek Observer in 1978.
 As political editor, Lister wanted to give SWAPO, Namibia's liberation movement, "a 'human face', showing the people, including whites, that they were not the 'terrorists' and 'communists' and the 'black threat' that the colonial regime made them out to be through their blanket propaganda."
 She also criticised South Africa's apartheid practices in Namibia, drawing the government's anger.
 The Observer was officially banned in May 1984 after Lister travelled to Zambia to report on Namibian independence talks.
 Though the ban was lifted after an appeal to Pretoria's Publications Appeal Board, Observer management demoted her for having brought it on, triggering Lister's resignation and a walkout of the newspaper's staff.

 Following her resignation, Lister did freelance work for BBC News and for South Africa's Capital Radio 604.
 In December 1984, Lister exposed a document authorising the interception of her mail by South African authorities, causing her to be arrested and detained for a week under the Official Secrets Act.
 The Austria-based International Press Institute (IPI) described the arrest as "an obvious attempt to stop her from setting up a new paper".
 Police confiscated her passport and required her to report three times a week.

 In August 1985, Lister began a new independent newspaper, The Namibian.
 Her reporting on human rights abuses by South African forces brought new anger from the government and an advertising boycott by the white business community.
 In 1987, South African authorities banned the paper from printing a photograph of the corpse of an insurgent strapped to an armoured personnel carrier; Lister challenged the ban in court.

 In 1991, a mercenary for the Civil Cooperation Bureau — a South African government hit squad—who had been arrested for the murder of SWAPO activist Anton Lubowski stated that he had also been sent to Namibia to poison Lister.
 The Namibian office was shot at and tear gassed, and in October 1988, was firebombed by an Afrikaner vigilante group called the White Wolves.
 In the same year, she was detained for several days without charge after publishing a government document proposing new police powers in Namibia; she was four months pregnant at the time.

 The same year, Lister co-chaired the UNESCO conference on Free, Independent and Pluralistic African Media, which had the Windhoek Declaration as one of its results.
-She is a founder of the International Consortium of International Journalists (ICIJ) and currently heads the Namibia Media Trust (NMT) which owns The Namibian and is active in promoting media freedom, free speech and journalist training.
-As a member of the Action Namibia coalition, NMT promotes an ATI regime in the country.
 During this time, Lister also co-founded the Media Institute of Southern Africa (MISA), serving a term as its chairwoman.

 In March 2011, after 26 years as The Namibian's editor, Lister was succeeded by Tangeni Amupadhi.